berkgoksel/SierraTwo/README.md

 # SierraTwo
-Sierra Two is a simple reverse shell over Slack.
+`SierraTwo` is a simple reverse shell over Slack.

 ## Usage
 `SierraTwo` only supports Python 3.x.